mariobox/mariosanchez.org/content/project/covid19.md

 [Source Files](https://github.com/mariobox/covid-dashboard) | [Live Demo](http://mariosanchezcarrion.com:1313) <hr class="art">

-This is a practice project in Python using the Covid package, which lets us retrieve up-to-date information about Covid-19 from John Hopkins API.
+This is a practice project in Python using the Covid package, which lets us retrieve information about Covid-19 from John Hopkins API.

 The `application.py` file contains our program logic.